 This website is particularly handy as it factors in viewing distance for ultra-high definition projectors.
 Like TVs, you need to sit a bit closer to the screen to see the added detail that 4K offers.

 Just as people whispering can ruin a night at the movies, so too can a noisy projector fan.
 The sound produced by the projector will vary depending on whether it's in high brightness or economical mode.

-Getting access to the IR sensor can be an issue if you want to operate your projector during a movie.
-For example, if the projector is placed in front of you and the IR port is at the front you'll have to move in front to use your projector remote.
-If the projector is ceiling-mounted at the back of the room and the IR port is at the rear of the projector you have a similar problem.
+Also, access to the infrared (IR) sensor can be an issue if you want to operate your projector during a movie.
+For example, if the projector is placed in front of you and the IR port is at the front, you'll have to move in front to use your projector remote.
+If the projector is ceiling-mounted at the back of the room and the IR port is at the rear of the projector, you'll have a similar problem.
 Some models have ports at the front and rear.